An on demand event jointly hosted by the NAHT and Discovery Education

-In this fireside chat Max Coates, Professor of education, coach, former head teacher, and contributing author on the NAHT Discovery Education Pathway programme, will discuss with Andrew Hammond about developing successful teams.
-Read all about what is going to be covered in this ‘Team Games’ webinar.
+In this fireside chat Max Coates, Professor of education, coach, former head teacher, and contributing author on the NAHT Discovery Education Pathway programme, discussed with Andrew Hammond about developing successful teams.
+Read all about what was covered in this ‘Team Games’ webinar.

 To meet the demands of capacity and capability teams have become commonplace in schools and academies.
 In most secondary schools there will be a leadership team of around nine and these will also include the business manager.
 There will also be a number of other teams supporting pastoral provision and subject specific curriculum delivery.